testsigmahq/testsigma-tutorials/src/pages/tutorials/test-cases/data-driven-testing.md

 ---
 title: "How to do Data Driven Testing "
+metadesc: "Learn how to perform data driven or parameterized testing in Testsigma"
+noindex: false
 order: 2.5
 page_id: "How to do Data Driven Testing "
 search_keyword: "Data Driven Testing, Testsigma Tutorials"